Haney Post Office

 Description of Historic Place

-The Haney Post Office is located on Callighan Avenue, in Calligan Park, the site of the old District of Maple Ridge Municipal Hall.
+The Haney Post Office is located on Callighan Avenue, in Calligan Park, the site of the old City of Maple Ridge Municipal Hall.
 A modest, single storey wood frame commercial building that displays the influence of the Craftsman style, it is sparsely ornamented, with a rectangular plan interrupted by a recessed section in the center of the rear facade of the building.

 The Haney Post Office is significant because it represents a transitional period of Haney's growth, after the construction of the Lougheed Highway in 1931 and the shift of the business center at the Port Haney townsite from its original location near the railway tracks and the waterfront, to a new location farther north, easily accessible by road.

-Port Haney remains as a heritage precinct and a reminder of the early history of the District of Maple Ridge and the development of its original small town centres.
+Port Haney remains as a heritage precinct and a reminder of the early history of the City of Maple Ridge and the development of its original small town centres.
 The early settlement of Port Haney was centred on the Fraser River, which provided the earliest access before the development of roads through the area.
 Over time, significant commercial and residential activity occurred and Port Haney became a major transportation hub in the region.
 Decline set in after the Great Depression and a devastating fire in 1932 that destroyed much of the business centre.
 The fire caused commercial activity to relocate to the north along and near the newly opened Lougheed Highway, a make-work project that connected the Fraser Valley communities by road.

 In 1933, a small post office was built at 22371 River Road, beside the railway at the delivery point for the mail.
 The post office was reluctant to move closer to Lougheed Highway, as they found the location beside the railway was more convenient.
 Public pressure led to the construction in 1939 of this new, larger post office on Fraser Street near the new centre of town.
 It was built by local contractor Ernie E. Adair.
 The 1939 post office was soon judged to be too small, and was made obsolete by a more modern facility on 224th Street, built in 1951 at a time of increasing growth in the community.
 This new facility fostered the ongoing development of Haney as the administrative and commercial center of the municipality.
 The locational shift of the post office function also illustrates a dramatic change in methods of the distribution of goods in the mid-twentieth century, as rail transportation became less important and most goods, including mail, were shipped by truck.
 The growth of road based transportation allowed greater flexibility in land development and heralded new suburban development throughout the region in the postwar era.